Before you start working with a Novell Cluster Services cluster, you should be familiar with the terms described in this section:

 Novell iFolder 3.x

 Personalized templates can also be created.
-For information, see Section 10.2, Using Cluster Resource Templates.
+See Section 11.3, Using Cluster Resource Templates.

 A cluster-enabled Novell Storage Services pool.
 Typically, the shared pool contains only one NSS volume.
 The file system must be installed on all nodes in the cluster where the resource can be failed over.
 The NSS volume is bound to an NCS Virtual Server object (NCS:NCP Server) and to the resource IP address.
 This provides location independent access to data on the volume for NCP, Novell AFP, and Novell CIFS clients.

 A cluster-enabled Linux POSIX volume.
 The volume is bound to the resource IP address.
-This provides location independent access to data on the volume via native Linux protocols such as Samba or FTP.
+This provides location-independent access to data on the volume via native Linux protocols such as Samba or FTP.
+You can optionally create an NCS Virtual Server object (NCS:NCP Server) for the resource as described in Section 14.5, Creating a Virtual Server Object for an LVM Volume Group Cluster Resource.

 A cluster-enabled Novell Dynamic Storage Technology volume made up of two shared NSS volumes.
 Both shared volumes are managed in the same cluster resource.
 The primary volume is bound to an NCS Virtual Server object (NCS:NCP Server) and to the resource IP address.
 This provides location independent access to data on the DST volume for NCP and Novell CIFS clients.
 (Novell AFP does not support DST volumes.)